meganhmoore/LingoQuartet/README.md

 # Code Breakdown
 The work that each person did can be found in the `notebooks/` folder with each team member's name as the beginning of the files they owned.
 Cleaned up documented scripts can be found in the `lingo_quartet/src filepath`.
 Additionally, branches are prepended with names where more in-progress work may be located

 Brief Notebook Descriptions:

+megans_notebook.ipynb - Exploratory data analysis and cleaning
+megans_preprocessing.ipynb – Data prepossessing for clustering
+megans_embeddings.ipynb – Creating embeddings for hierarchical clustering
+megan_k_means.ipynb - Implementation of early k-means model
+megans_hierarchical_part_2.ipynb - Implementation, tuning, and evaluation of hierarchical clustering
-jackies_notebook.ipynb – Exploratory data analysis and data prepossessing for clustering jackie_sentiment_preprocessing.ipynb - Data prepossessing for sentiment analysis jackie_sentiment_analysis.ipynb – Sentiment analysis on titles, full text, abbreviated text, etc. by source and regex derived topics jackie_berttopicmodel.ipynb – Implementation, tuning, and evaluation of BERTopics
+jackies_notebook.ipynb – Exploratory data analysis and data prepossessing for clustering
+jackie_sentiment_preprocessing.ipynb - Data prepossessing for sentiment analysis
+jackie_sentiment_analysis.ipynb – Sentiment analysis on titles, full text, abbreviated text, etc. by source and regex derived topics
+jackie_berttopicmodel.ipynb – Implementation, tuning, and evaluation of BERTopics